 Emblematic figures

-The island of Elba is obviously known throughout the world for its connection with Napoleon Bonaparte.
-Two works have been filmed on the island of the Tuscan archipelago.
-The most famous of them is surely N (io e Napoleone) in 2006, Napoleon (and me) in French, by Paolo Virzì (originally from Livorno) with Daniel Auteuil, Monica Belucci and Elio Germano.
-Almost 10 years later, it is Alessandro Izzo who revisits the story with L'Eredità di Napoleone (2015).
-This work divided into 4 episodes, available on the web, starts under the initiative of Elba.
-Those responsible for the project are trying to promote tourism in this part of Italy
+The island of Elba is, of course, known the world over for its connection with Napoleon Bonaparte.
+Two films have been shot on the island in the Tuscan archipelago.
+The best-known of these is surely 2006's N (io e Napoleone), Napoléon (et moi) in French, by Livorno-born Paolo Virzì, starring Daniel Auteuil, Monica Bellucci and Elio Germano.
+Almost 10 years later, Alessandro Izzo revisits the story with L'Eredità di Napoleone (2015).
+This work, divided into 4 episodes and available on the web, began as an initiative on the island of Elba.
+The project is an attempt to promote tourism in this part of Italy.

-The island of Elba is also famous in the world of the 7th art for having seen the birth of a great personality of Italian cinema, president of Cinecittà from 1972 to 1977: Nello Santi.
-His production company, Galatea Film, produced more than 60 films, including Divorce Italian style (1961, Oscar for best original screenplay) with Marcello Mastroianni, Hands on the City (1963) with Rod Steiger, or The Eye of the Labyrinth (1972) shot on his native island.
-The producer, who died in 1995, regularly returned to his magnificent villa in Lacona, overlooking Capoliveri, Montecristo, Pianosa and Corsica, where many celebrities were invited, such as Anita Ekberg, the singer Mina, Mario Monicelli or Francesco Rosi.
+The island of Elba is also famous in the world of the 7th art for having been the birthplace of a great personality of Italian cinema, president of Cinecittà in Rome from 1972 to 1977: Nello Santi.
+His production company, Galatea Film, produced over 60 films, including Divorce à l'italienne (1961, Oscar for Best Original Screenplay) with Marcello Mastroianni, Main basse sur la ville (1963) with Rod Steiger, and L'Œil du labyrinthe (1972) shot on his native island.
+The producer, who died in 1995, regularly returned to his magnificent villa in Lacona, overlooking Capoliveri, Montecristo, Pianosa and Corsica, where many celebrities were invited, including Anita Ekberg, singer Mina, Mario Monicelli and Francesco Rosi.

 Films and Festivals